220.127.116.11 General provisions for YA exemptions for under 18s

 Early school leavers

-To meet the activity test a Job Plan for an early school leaver (1.1.E.05) must include approved activities, for at least the required number of hours (usually 25 hours per week).
+For an early school leaver (1.1.E.05) to meet the activity test or the terms of a Job Plan, requirements must include approved activities, for at least the required number of hours (usually 25 hours per week).

 Rules about exemptions